Pacific-salmon-assess/COSEWIC-prioritize/prioritize.md

 #### Which populations are data deficient?

-Define a threshold of acceptable data coverage then check the get a list of DUs that don’t meet this threshold and filter them out of data that will be used in the lms.
+Define a threshold of acceptable data coverage then get a list of DUs that don’t meet this threshold and filter them out of data that will be used in the population decline models.
 First we’ll do this for the recent data.

 ``` r